jithware/brethap_wear/README.md

      alt="Presets">](./screenshots/android/presets.webp)

 ### Custom
-* To select the custom preset, press the phone button.
+* To select a custom preset, press the phone button.
 The [Brethap](https://github.com/jithware/brethap#readme) phone app must be running on your phone and your watch setup with the [Wear OS App](https://support.google.com/wearos/answer/6056630) or other similar [watch app](https://play.google.com/store/apps/details?id=com.google.android.apps.wear.companion).
 * To change the custom preset on your watch, open the Brethap [Preferences](https://github.com/jithware/brethap#preferences) on your phone and modify the preference.
+Press the phone button.

 [<img src="./screenshots/android/custom.webp"
      alt="Custom">](./screenshots/android/custom.webp)